 - Life events: Major life changes and stressful events may trigger depression.
 These events include divorce, the death of a loved one, job loss, or financial problems.

 - Certain illnesses: Anxiety, long-term pain, diabetes, and heart disease may make someone more likely to develop depression.
+Depression is a symptoms of bipolar disorder.

 - Drug and alcohol abuse: In some cases, drug and alcohol abuse may cause depression.
 Other times, depression may cause a person to start abusing drugs or alcohol.